 Next-generation sequencing (NGS) is becoming more widely adopted as a valuable method for somatic mutation analysis in cancer.
 NGS offers high sensitivity, ease of use, and accurate data quality for identifying even rare mutations successfully.
 These advantages are driving increased adoption of NGS in clinical cancer research.

 Liquid tumors, such as myeloid and lymphoid malignancies, often carry somatic mutations that are distinct from solid tumors.
-Molecular profiling of hematological cancers assesses all relevant genes and detects all classes of genetic mutations at one time.Learn More
+Molecular profiling of hematological cancers assesses mutiple relevant genes and classes of genetic mutations at one time.Learn More